What is in this Article?

 You can skip this step but to increase the accuracy of the result, splitting the beam into many elements is also important.

-- In the Edit Beams interface, change to the Split/Merge tab → select all beams on the Graphic Window → Input 8 into the Number of Segment box → Leave the default for other options and click on the Split button.
+- In the Edit Beams tool, navigate to the Split/Merge tab.
+Select all beams in the Graphic Window, enter 8 in the Number of Segments box, and choose the Equal Parts option.
+Then, click the Split button.

 Step 4: Add Cross-sections